Conjugacy in Abstract Semigroups, Transformation and Diagram Monoids, and Conjugacy Growth: Introduction

-\item In the past twenty years, and especially in the last ten, many profound papers have been published on the conjugacy growth of finitely generated infinite groups \cite{gural,Evetts23,CHM23,CEH20,vPW19,Park19,BdlH18,Shalev17,Wagner17,AC16h,HO16,CH14,BCLM13,HO13}.
+\item In the last two decades, many deep papers have been published on conjugacy growth in finitely generated infinite groups \cite{Evetts23,CHM23,CEH20,BdlH18,AC16h,CH14,BCLM13,HO13}.
 This is a young but fascinating area of research.
-In this paper, we extend the group theoretic notion of \emph{conjugacy growth} to monoids.
-As a proof of concept, we investigate conjugacy growth in polycyclic monoids, which are a natural family of finitely generated infinite monoids.
-This constitutes another primary contribution of our paper.
+We extend the group theoretic notion of \emph{conjugacy growth} to monoids and specifically investigate it in polycyclic monoids, a natural family of finitely generated infinite monoids. \end{enumerate}

-\item We conduct a methodical study of the natural conjugacy relation and some of its associated concepts, particularly those related to representation theory and dynamical systems.
-This is similar to the study conducted in \cite{ArKiKoMaTA} of other notions of conjugacy. \end{enumerate} In addition to these general goals, this paper explores many other paths, as we will explain.
-First, we briefly introduce the various notions of semigroup conjugacy we will discuss.